ClusterHQ/flocker/docs/labs/installer.rst

 This will configure certificates, push them to your nodes, and set up firewall rules for the control service.

 .. warning::
-    On AWS, you also need to add a firewall rule allowing traffic for TCP port 4523 and 4524 if you want to access the control service or API remotely.
+    On AWS, you also need to add a firewall rule allowing traffic for TCP port 4523 and 4524.

 Install Flocker Docker plugin (optional)
 ========================================